StatStud/book-club/content/posts/mans-search-for-himself.md

 #### One Sentence Summary

-The issues of society are a reflection of man's weak and undeveloped inner strength and self of identity.
+The issues of society are a reflection of man's weak and undeveloped inner strength and lack of self of identity.

 #### One paragraph Summary